 - Nantucket Cottage Hospital still conducts comprehensive discharge planning for patients who are leaving the hospital to transfer to another facility for care, or to return home with services in place.
 The coordination of these services is done by our Case Management Department.

-- Nantucket Cottage Hospital still offers insurance counseling for MassHealth enrollment.
-These trained staff members are now located in the Revenue Cycle Department.
+- Nantucket Cottage Hospital still offers insurance counseling for MassHealth Enrollment and other state-funded insurance programs such as the Health Connector.
+Our Enrollment Specialists and Certified Application Counselors are now located in the Patient Financial Services Department.

-- Nantucket Cottage Hospital can provide estimates to people without insurance, and financial counseling to people to who need help understanding a bill they have received.
-These trained staff members are located in the Revenue Cycle Department.
+- Nantucket Cottage Hospital can provide estimates to all patients upon request and financial counseling to patients who need help understanding the details of their bills.
+Please allow 48 hours for response on estimates.
+These Financial Counselors are now located in the Patient Financial Services Department.

 On the Horizon